Guide To Kitchen Worktops | More Kitchens

 Durable, versatile, and low maintenance, a composite kitchen worktop typically consists of quartz crystals, acrylic materials, polymer resin and bonding agents.

-The functionality of your kitchen, your individual requirements, and the design preferences of those who use it will ultimately determine which kitchen worktop is best.
+The functionality of your kitchen, your individual requirements, and the design preferences of those who use it will ultimately determine what kitchen worktops are best for you and your family.

-However, understanding other factors like what the hardest wearing kitchen worktop is, and what is the best low maintenance kitchen worktop, will help you make a more informed decision - or at least narrow down your selection depending on what you’re wanting to achieve.
+However, understanding other factors like what the hardest wearing kitchen worktop is, and whether your preferred kitchen worktop is heat resistant ,will help you make a more informed decision - or at least narrow down your selection depending on what you’re wanting to achieve.

 Dekton, a type of kitchen worktop we’ve not yet addressed in this article, is by far the hardest wearing.
 But it’s also the most exclusive, which is why we’ve left it out.